 - The Start date is the number of days into the project that the task will begin.
 If you want to create a Start day that predates the day you apply the template, just enter it as a negative value.

-- To create a subtask, click the left side of a task and drag it to the right.
+- To create a subtask, click the Drag (“ ”) icon no the left side of a task and drag it to the right.

-- Click the More icon to add a Checklist or mark the task as Non-billable.
+- Click the More (“ button to add a Checklist or mark the task as Non-billable. ”)

 - If you’re using unnamed resources as placeholders to indicate demand for roles before you know who can fill them, click on the Resources tab.
-Here, you’ll be able to add your first resource label (e.g. Designer) by clicking in the Label field.
-To create additional unnamed resource labels, click the Add Resource button.
+Alternatively, you can click the Add Resources field to be directed to the Resources tab if no resources have been added to the template.

 WHAT THE MAVENS KNOW